In Soul-Destroying Move, Google Kills Google Reader

 And @rdzviper had only this to say: “Google reader закрывают. Печально, я им активно и регулярно пользовался.”
 (Both of those translate to “this Google Reader shutting down business is sad.”)

-Up jumped a web site, bringgooglereaderback.com that consists only of a gif of a woman looking taken aback, with the headline, “Dear Google, you should bring back Google Reader.”
+Up jumped a website, BringGoogleReaderBack.com, which consists only of a GIF of a woman looking taken aback, with the headline, “Dear Google, you should bring back Google Reader.”

-But the news has prompted a flurry of websites eager to collect clicks by pointing readers to the site’s alternatives, and a full-fledged geek debate about whether RSS — or Real Simple Syndication — feeds are obsolete.
+But the news has prompted a flurry of websites eager to collect clicks by pointing readers to the site’s alternatives and a full-fledged geek debate about whether RSS—nicknamed Really Simple Syndication—feeds are obsolete.

-Google broke one of the 10 Commandments of Cyberspace on Wednesday: Don’t Piss Off Your Rabid Fan Base.
+Google broke one of the 10 commandments of cyberspace Wednesday: don’t piss off your rabid fan base.
 But chances are, the company will get through all this just fine.